 Secure and flexible live chat

-Live chat has become a mainstream asset for savvy businesses across industries – and health care is no exception.
-However, if you handle health information and are a covered entity under HIPAA, compliance should prompt some additional considerations as you vet live chat platforms.
+Live chat has become a mainstream asset for savvy businesses across industries – and healthcare organizations are no exception.
+However, if you handle health and human services information and are a covered entity under HIPAA, compliance should prompt some additional considerations as you vet live chat platforms.
 Do your research and ask the right questions.
 By choosing an experienced and flexible live chat partner, you’ll ensure the security of your interactions without sacrificing the features that make live chat such a valuable tool for both your customers and your organization.